Success Foundation now taking applications for 2024 Workforce Discovery Lab Summer Program - The Waterland Blog

-The Success Foundation this week announced that applications are now open for its highly anticipated 2024 Workforce Discovery Lab summer program.
+The Success Foundation recently announced that applications are now open for its highly anticipated 2024 Workforce Discovery Lab summer program.

 Designed to empower and equip high school students with essential professional skills, the Workforce Discovery Lab offers a transformative opportunity for 30 motivated individuals from Tukwila and Highline public schools.